Triston Casas Preview, Player Props: Red Sox vs. Royals

 Triston Casas At The Plate

-- Among the qualifying hitters in MLB, he ranks 66th in batting average, 20th in on-base percentage, and 28th in slugging.
+- Among qualified batters, he ranks 59th in batting average, while his on-base percentage ranks 17th and he is 23rd in slugging.

-- Casas is batting .471 with one homer during his last games and is riding a five-game hitting streak.
+- Casas will look to extend his six-game hitting streak.
+He's batting .471 with one homer during his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.